typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 Time to initialise the `inputs`.

 The code below calls the `initialiseInputs()` method which returns a collection of `inputs`.
-We then use each input element in this collection to load each data file into Grakn.
+We then use each input element in this collection to load each data file into TypeDB.

 <!-- test-ignore -->
 ```java